 Quitting smoking will be one of the hardest, and most rewarding, things you will ever do.
 Trying to quit and not succeeding makes us feel like a failure, and the fear that we can’t quit is often what holds us back.
 Instead of methods that promote fear of the consequences of smoking, our therapists use hypnosis to tap into a person’s own desire and motivation to quit while helping to remove any blocks to achieving this goal.

-With their clinical research in addiction, extensivel education, and advanced hypnosis training, Dr. Noah Kass, DSW, LCSW and Dr. Sacha Glazer, Ph.D understand both the habit aspects and the psychological reasons that you smoke.
+With their clinical research in addiction, extensive education, and advanced hypnosis training, Dr. Noah Kass, DSW, LCSW and Dr. Sacha Zilkha, Ph.D understand both the habit aspects and the psychological reasons that you smoke.
 This deep understanding, combined with hypnosis to propel you forward, is the key to change.
 Prior to joining New York Health Hypnosis, Dr. Kass served as the Clinical Director of both The Dunes East Hampton, a private inpatient treatment center on Long Island, and the Realization Center, New York City’s largest addiction outpatient treatment center.
 Dr. Zilkha’s background includes extensive training and education in addiction at some of the country’s most renowned academic institutions.
 This training led to her prestigious position at the New York City Department of Health and Mental Hygiene, where she trained NYC mental health providers in evidence-based practices to improve systems of care across the city.